OlekSt/MilestoneProjectOne/README.md

 ## UX & User Stories

-The purpose of the site is to provide a simple, easy to use format presenting information about the company, its services, and its expereince by presenting implemented projects & photo portfolio.
-It is aimed at potential private and business clients from various industries, inluding (but not limited to) real estate, sport & cultural events, tourism & travel, industrial complexes & construction, etc.
+The purpose of the site is to provide a simple, easy to use format presenting information about the company, its services, and its experience by presenting implemented projects & photo portfolio.
+It is aimed at potential private and business clients from various industries, inlcuding (but not limited to) real estate, sport & cultural events, tourism & travel, industrial complexes & construction, etc.
 The target visitor is English or Czech speaking (for now the website is implemented in English).

-1. First visitor is welcomed by a great view of the worldwide known landmark of Prague - The Charlse bridge, from an unusual viewpoint.
-This shows a visitor what great and unorthodox image can be captrued from any point in the air around the point of interest.
+1. First visitor is welcomed by a great view of the worldwide known landmark of Prague - The Charles bridge, from an unusual viewpoint.
+This shows a visitor what great and unorthodox image can be captured from any point in the air around the point of interest.
 2. Right underneath the main image a potential client can get directly to company's info & its services.
 The services area features more aerial images of Czech landmarks and industrial buildings.
 3. A new visitor can easily & intuitively navigate between the pages, so no time is wasted searching for things.
 The main menu is clearly presented on the main/hero image and a visitor won't get confused with how to navigate the site.
-4. A visitor can access immediately the list and descriptioin of provided services, used equipment, and featured implemented projects, featuring impressive photos.
+4. A visitor can access immediately the list and description of provided services, used equipment, and featured implemented projects, featuring impressive photos.
 For enhanced impression the section featuring the projects is complemented by a gallery of best aerial photos.
-5. All the pages provide easy access to social media (instagram and facebook), which contain more photos and videos produced by the company.
+5. All the pages provide easy access to social media (Facebook, Instagram, LinkedIn), which contain more photos and videos produced by the company.
-6. A potential client can see what type of projects the company implmeneted, and get a clear idea of its experience by browsing through projeccts and photo gallery.
+6. A potential client can see what type of projects the company implmented, and get a clear idea of its experience by browsing through projects and photo gallery.
 7. Any potential client or a business with time constraints can use the contact form quickly & intuitively to get more info or discuss cooperation.